wp-plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

+= IMPORTANT =
+NOTE: The WebP naming scheme has been changed to avoid conflicts when JPGs and PNGs have identical filenames.
+You will need to update your rewrite rules via the settings page, and run the WebP upgrade script.
+Every image in the Media Library with a WebP version using the old naming scheme will have a link to the upgrade process (in list view, not grid view).

 = future =
 * these are current feature requests, if you see something you like here, go vote for it in the support forum
 * full GMedia support
 * mozjpeg for improved lossless jpeg optimization (cloud only)
 * If you would like to help translate this plugin in your language, get more information here: http://www.shanebishop.net/ewww-io-plugin-translators/

+= 2.0.1 =
+* fixed: naming conflict with webp when jpg/png files have identical names, read NOTE above
+* fixed: folders to optimize are not retrieved properly on settings page
+* fixed: undefined variable in permissions check for cwebp on Mac OSX
+* fixed: prevent excess calls for cwebp
+* fixed: wpdb->prepare should have two arguments
+* updated: Spanish translation
+* added: Russian translation
+* changed: alternative binaries for jpegtran and cwebp use -alt suffix to avoid conflict with user-compiled binaries
+* removed: deprecated import process from bulk optimize page
+* removed: empty table option from bulk optimize page, use the Force checkbox instead
+* changed: force re-optimize checkbox applies to Media Library AND the Scan and Optimize function
+* changed: plugin status auto-collapses to save screen space, unless something needs your attention
+* changed: settings tabs have been moved below the status section (directly above the settings area) to enhance usability

 = 2.0.0 =
 * NOTE: while this is a release with new features, it is not a rewrite, only the next number in the decimal system, just like the WP numbering scheme